PhiMarHal/goatgoat/faq.md

 This is a list of common questions about Impermax, and answers.

-If you have any other question you'd like to see here, feel free to ping me on the Impermax Discord: @PhiMarHal#9107
+If you wonder about anything else you'd like to see here, feel free to ping me on the Impermax Discord: @PhiMarHal#9107

 <br>
 <h3>Where can I use Impermax?</h3>